schanjr/nodejs-jwt/README.md

 {
   "count": 100, // sometimes not provided.
   // sometimes just next id is provided, it does not keep track of previous ids.
+  //nextId can be named many things such as cursorId, cursor, nextToken, token etc....
   // below is an "ideal" API.
   "next": "/api/v1/products?limit=10&after=cdef",
   "previous": null,